Nowakus/Nowakus/README.md

 ### Hi there 👋
+My name is Marcin.
+I am employed by BNL Lab (Long Island, NY) to work on the ATLAS experiment at LHC (near Geneva) as a software specialist.
+ATLAS software is open source, but not on GitHub.
+But one of the important software components that is used by the ATLAS software framework, Athena, is here - ROOT.

 <!--
 **Nowakus/Nowakus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.